Hanro50/MSMC/README.md

  token => Basic MS token info<br>
  callback => The callback that is fired on a successful login.
 It contains a mojang access token and a user profile<br>
  updates => A callback that one can hook into to get updates on the login process<br>
- returns => The URL needed to log in your user.
+ returns => The URL needed to log in your user in the form of a promise.
 You need to send this to a web browser or something similar to that!<br>

 `MSLogin(token: MSToken, callback: (info: callback) => void, updates?: (info: update) => void): Promise<string>`